 Grief is also not simply caused just by the experience of loosing a loved one.
 Life throws us many a curve ball, and grief can come about at any turn.
 The severe dissapointment of failing at an achievement, the grief that comes with facing your own mortality or even the grief that comes with witnessing the apathy surrounding climate change and the greatest mass extinction of species the human race has ever seen...
 Grief comes in a variety of forms, through many different expressions for many different reasons.

-Often, people come up to us at The Hopsack suffering from grief.
-We wanted to share some advice that may be useful if you, or if someone you know is suffering and could do with an extra lifeline to hold on to.
+Because we at The Hopsack are priviledged enough to be able to witness many a person in this vulnerable state, we wanted to share some advice that may be useful if you, or if someone you know is suffering and could do with an extra lifeline to hold on to.
 Although, like everything in life, we are all different - what works for one of us does not always suit the next.

 It is necessary when dealing with grief to look at the entire person.
 Focussing on one element alone, rather than the whole, won’t harvest the same benefits.
 For example, it is as important to eat well and nourish the body, as it is to protect the heart or calm the mind.
 The whole self needs attention and those with a predisposition to loneliness or anxiety should be afforded extra care.

 You need no other flower remedy, as this is a combination of six essences to reduce panic and shock and to restore calm.
 It is good to keep a bottle in your pocket or bag for when it’s most needed.

 Hawthorn - When the heart (your seat of joy and sadness) is fragile, this native Irish bush is your saviour.
 It helps to shed negative emotions, whilst physically supporting the heart.
 It is a nervine, an antioxidant, it is antispasmodic and it even has vasodilation properties.

 It is one of the oldest known herbs used as medicine and for herbalist Erica Murray, if she was to work with only two herbs forever more, this charming herb and nettle would be her choices.